FilmKnurd/taxlotter/README.md

 4. Return the list of computed lots

 ### TaxLotter.Operators
-This is the meat and potatoes of the program.
+This is the meat of the program.

 **validate_trade/1**

 This functions validates the input received by creating a Trade Ecto schema and running changeset validators.
 If validation fails, it raises an InvalidTrade error with line number and changeset validation messages.

 **process_lots/2**

 Two implementations are provided that match on the trade type.

 In the case of a buy, this function either adds a new lot to the accumulator or updates an existing lot if a lot already exists with the same date as the trade being processed.
 The update operation adds the quantity from the trade to the lot and calculates a new averaged price.